googleapis/ruby-spanner-activerecord/examples/rails/README.md

     --member="serviceAccount:activerecord-spanner@${PROJECT_ID}.iam.gserviceaccount.com" \
     --role="roles/spanner.databaseAdmin"
     ```
-    Here we grant `roles/spanner.databaseAdmin` to the service account.
+    Here the role `roles/spanner.databaseAdmin` is granted to the service account.
 If you want to restrict the permissions further, you can choose to create a custom role with proper permissions.
 1. Create a key file and download it:
     ```shell
     gcloud iam service-accounts keys create activerecord-spanner-key.json \